EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 > We have access to the `DbContext` because it has been injected as a dependency into the controller via its constructor by the framework.

-> [The official documentation](https://docs.microsoft.com/en-us/ef/core/querying/) is a great resource to learn about all the posibilities when querying data with EF Core.
+> [The official documentation](https://docs.microsoft.com/en-us/ef/core/querying/) is a great resource to learn about all the possibilities when querying data with EF Core.

 Let's update the `GetModel` method, which handles the `GET /api/Makes/{makeId}/Models/{id}` endpoint, similarly.